Maggie-Rec/BizBuzz/server/readme.md

   }
 }
 ```
-You can also use Prisma playground to look at how queries are made: [link](https://playground.prisma.io/examples/reading/find/find-all?host=playground.prisma.io&path=examples).
+You can also use ==Prisma playground== to look at how queries are made: [link](https://playground.prisma.io/examples/reading/find/find-all?host=playground.prisma.io&path=examples).

 `POST` `/register` route creates a new account, including new tables in database.
 At present creates these with a randomly generated userID between 0 and 9999.